Thermatix/ruta/README.md

 ###Renderer

-The last step is to tell the router how to render your components.
+The penultimate step is to tell the router how to render your components.

-You do this using `Ruta::Context.handle_render` and then creating a macro.
+You do this using `Ruta::Context.handle_render` and then define the render macro.
 Passed into the macro is the `component` you wish to render and the `element_id` of the components mounting point.